 The Graduate School Representative

-The primary duties of the Graduate School Representative (GSR) are: (1) to protect the student against unfair treatment (2) to promote quality control in awarding the Ph.D. degree.
-The GSR is chosen by the student with the advice of the supervisory committee chair.
-The GSR must be a member of the Graduate Faculty in another department of the university, and cannot have a primary or joint appointment in a department in which either the student or chair also has an appointment.
-You can use this handy Faculty Locator to check faculty appointments and determine eligibility to serve as GSR.
+The primary duties of the Graduate School Representative (GSR) are to protect you against unfair treatment and to promote quality control in awarding the Ph.D. degree.
+You choose the GSR in consultation with your chair.
+The GSR must be outside the home department and have a graduate faculty endorsement.
+You can use the Faculty Locator to check faculty appointments and determine eligibility to serve as GSR.

 Non-UW Sociology Members

 In general, Ph.D.
-Supervisory Committees should be composed of UW Sociology graduate faculty whenever possible.
+Supervisory Committees are composed of UW Sociology graduate faculty.
 In some cases, it may be appropriate to include a non-UW faculty member, or a UW faculty member from another department, on a supervisory committee.
-Such appointments will routinely be approved so long as:
+Such appointments are routinely approved if:

 - The non-UW faculty member or non-Sociology UW faculty member will bring something unique to the committee.